linchpin/mesh/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Fixed Some minor copy / typo adjustments
+* Added Equalizer minimum breakpoint support for Foundation 6
+* Updated Changelog should have proper information now

 = 1.1 =
 * Changed You can now create reusable templates.
 * Changed Templates are excluded from Yoast SEO admin shenanigans by default.